ielvisd/vue3-form-validation/docs/scripts/Lesson5-UseInputValidator.md

 export default function(startVal, validators, onValidate) {
 }

-> This function needs to return our input so we need to define that using `ref` to a value provided by the prop, this is initialized to `undefined` for our use case.
+> This function needs to return our `input` so we need to define that using `ref` to a value provided by the prop, this is initialized to `undefined` for our use case.
+We also need to define the `errors` array that will contain any error messages that are returned from the validator functions.

 🎉🎉🎉🎉🎉🎉 DEMO 🎉🎉🎉🎉🎉🎉